grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 He used large steel straps to join two of the cylinders together, orienting them so the magnetic trigger plates faced outwards on both ends.
 He tracked down some batteries in waterproof cases and wired them in as the power supplies for the triggers.
 From a forgotten storage compartment for parts in the engine room he found a pile of old mechanical timed switches that could be wound up and the timer set for when they would close the circuit.
 He wired these into the arming circuit on each warhead.

 He made three more doubled-up units like this.
-With two magnetic warhead strapped together, each weighed more than 50 kilograms.
+With two magnetic warheads strapped together, each weighed more than 50 kilograms.
 Then he plundered the many storage compartments throughout the boat looking for the rest of the parts he needed: some old boat fenders, heavy line, air hoses and chucks, and his slide rule and clipboard.
 He wished he had some small clamps, but those were not to be found anywhere.
 He would have to make do with screw-tightened steel clips.
 So a screwdriver went on his list of things to find too.

 He had most of the parts he needed gathered together when he heard the bump of the _Gnat_ attaching to the bottom of the _Prospect_.
 By the time Percy's voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Gregory to help him move all of his parts and equipment down to the _Prospect's_ battery compartment near the hatch to the _Gnat_.